Every Eclipse Through 2030

 Every eclipse through 2030

-For a solar eclipse, the one thing you truly need is eye protection: a pair of ISO 12312-2 eclipse glasses for everyone watching, or a certified solar filter over the front of any binoculars or telescope.
-To see totality — the corona, the sudden dusk, the horizon glowing on all sides — you have to be inside the narrow path of totality, so the big total eclipses are the ones worth traveling for.
+To see totality (the corona, the sudden dusk, the horizon glowing on all sides), you have to be inside the narrow path of totality, so the big total eclipses are the ones worth traveling for.

-For a lunar eclipse, just go outside and look up — the Moon is bright enough to see from a city.
+For a lunar eclipse, just go outside and look up.
+The Moon is bright enough to see from a city, and none of this gear is needed.
 A pair of astronomy binoculars deepens the color beautifully, and any beginner telescope turns it into an event.
 No filter needed, because the eclipsed Moon is far dimmer than the full Moon.

 Why the Moon turns red